Timo614/timo614.github.io/docs/_posts/2024-05-14-ch224k-usb-power-delivery-overview.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/boards/ch224k/CH221K-voltage-configuration.webp" alt="CH221K voltage configuration" style="padding: 20px; background-color: #FFF;">

-In addition to the WeAct board there's an open source board available on oshwlabs by Stefan Wagner which uses this chip in a similar manner.
-The [USB Power Delivery Decoy (CH224K)](https://oshwlab.com/wagiminator/ch224k-usb-pd-decoy) board by Stefan Wagner is a great way to get hands on experience with WCH's CH224K IC.
-For the board Stefan made he uses the "5.2.2 Level configuration mode" mentioned in the [manual](https://www.wch-ic.com/downloads/CH224DS1_PDF.html).
+In addition to the WeAct board the [USB Power Delivery Decoy (CH224K)](https://oshwlab.com/wagiminator/ch224k-usb-pd-decoy) board by Stefan Wagner uses this chip in a similar manner and should also be referenced.
+I've included the relevant section of Stefan's schematic from the associated link below for further reference.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/boards/ch224k/stefan-wagner-ch224k-relevant-schematic-section.webp" alt="Stefan Wagner's CH224K PD Relevant Schematic Section" style="padding: 20px; background-color: #FFF;">

+As you can see in his board the CH224K has the CFG pins pulled to VDD via 10K resistors.
+When the DIP switch is enabled for the pins they are pulled to GND.
+As such his pin diagram is the opposite of the manual (to explain why the DIP switch doesn't mimic the manual).

-I'm a big fan of the development board and have been using them for a bit now even before I ran into the underlying open source schematic.
+I'm a big fan of these development boards and have been using them for a bit now.
 I'd highly suggest grabbing some of the boards for future projects and using the chip for designs going forward.
 Hoping my own projects with it turn out well.